- Other guides

 Tasking Manager Finishing a square or stopping work before the square is finished

-When you think the square is finished, return to the Tasking Manager tab on your browser, add a comment & mark the square as complete.
-Do not copy the changeset comments which you used when saving to openstreetmap.
+When you think the square is finished, add a comment and mark the square as completely mapped.

 If you select;

-The whole Tasking Manager process only works if mappers mark squares as complete - even if you are very new and not sure, when you think it is complete, click on the Mark task as done button.
+The whole Tasking Manager process only works if mappers mark squares as complete - even if you are very new and not sure, when you think it is completely mapped, choose ¨Yes¨ on the question ¨Is this task completely mapped?¨.
 The worst thing that can happen is that someone thinks there is a lot more to be done and invalidates your square.
 Most of us that have carried out a lot of mapping on the Task Manager have had at least one square invalidated - We all miss something at some point.

 OpenStreetMap has evolved because mappers are constantly improving the information.
 Sometimes new imagery becomes available making more detailed mapping possible, and sometimes a survey takes place and information is gained and added to the map.